 5.40am and I’m up and heading down to make my morning coffee.
 I had hoped to be up at 5am, but clearly my body was not ready for doing anything at that time.
-So I’m here, just having read my brother’s response to my 1k-words-a-day challenge, and I thought I should write something that has a more expansive thought process; writing something useful and insightful, because I have been writing a work manual over the last few days and it gets dull.
+So I’m here, just having read my brother’s response to my 1k-words-a-day challenge, and I thought I should write something that has a more expansive thought process, something useful and insightful, because I’ve been writing a work manual over the last few days and it gets dull.

-Which is where I think Paul’s charm comes in; in typical Aussie fashion he is very down-to-earth and comes across as very laid back.
+Which is where I think Paul’s charm comes in.
+In typical Aussie fashion, he’s very down-to-earth and comes across as laid-back.
 However he has a passion that is clear the minute he starts to speak… I’m guessing this is what helped create all his business success.

 But hold on there, being a charismatic guy is not enough.
 Right?